In the state of Missouri, payday lending is considered legal.

-It is required by the law that a lender should provide a borrower with a copy of agreement including all the information about the payday lending transaction.
-Beside, a notice about the terms and condition should be included and a borrower is required to read the contract carefully before signing it.
-Transaction can be cancelled by the end of the next business day in case of necessity.
+It is required by the law that a lender should provide a borrower with a copy of the agreement including all the information about the payday lending transaction.
+Besides, a notice about the terms and condition should be included and a borrower is required to read the contract carefully before signing it.
+The transaction can be canceled by the end of the next business day in case of necessity.

 Loan Amount in Missouri